QnnOkabayashi/DecisionTreeID3/README.md

 An implementation of the ID3 decision tree algorithm in pure Python.

-This project is a refactoring of a project I did for a course in highschool.
+This project is a refactoring of a project I did for a highschool course.
-The original project can be found here.
+The original project can be found [here](https://github.com/QnnOkabayashi/Machine-Learning-3.0).

 # Docs